nchamsi/symfony-sandbox/README.md

-# Symfony2 Sandbox with multiples integrated bundles
+# Symfony Sandbox with multiples integrated bundles

-This project is a symfony 2 based application with multiples customized elements.
+This project is a symfony based application with multiples customized elements.
 It integrates well known projects like Sonata Admin, Sonata User, FOS User, FOS Rest and others dependencies.
 It provides a custom and extended configuration based on sonata sandbox project.

 You only need download it and use it with a little effort.